privacy-scaling-explorations/greco/README.md

 - A file `./src/data/sk_enc_input.json` is generated including the input to the circuit that can be used for testing.
 It includes a random secret key, a random plaintext message and the corresponding ciphertext encrypted under the secret key.
 - A file `./src/constants/sk_enc.rs` is generated including the generic constants for the circuit.
 Note that we separate them from the input because these should be known at compile time.

+On top of that, the console will print an estimatation of the number of advice cells needed to compile the circuit in halo2 considering a single advice column and a lookup table of size 2^8.

 ### Circuit

 ```